ctracy/AndroidAudioSpectrograph/README.md

 ## Known Issues

+- Sometimes the display doesn't start correctly on the first load, try re-running until fixed
 - Gain is more like a "contrast" control than a true amplitude gain
 - Not a "true" gain in the signal processing sense since it is being applied after normalization